hcts-hra/heidenc/content/bibliography.md

 Internal title: *Shiwu fenlei wenbian* 時務分類文編.
 The chapter headings give for each of the 32 chapters the number under this title.
 A large collection of Chinese writings on Western institutions for reference in the Xinzheng policies that started in this year.

-Availability: Original copies in Toyo bunko 東洋文庫 Tokyo, and Beijing daxue tushuguan, Peking.
+Availability: The OCR of this title can be accessd [*Zhongguo zhexueshu dianzihua jihua*](https://ctext.org/wiki.pl?if=gb&res=967472), but the quality seems quite poor; Original copies in Toyo bunko 東洋文庫 Tokyo, and Beijing daxue tushuguan, Peking.
 Reprint Taipei: Wenhai chubanshe, 1979, 3 vols.
 Print copy of this reprint in Heidelberg library.
 Full text on line available at the Academia Sinica

 http://www.sinica.edu.tw/ftms-bin/ftmsw3.
 Go to 清代經世文編,open the list, select title.
 Reminder: In one sitting you can only do a limited number of searches.